PrithviPReddy/MCP_trader/README.md

 # MCP_trader
-This is a tool for claude to trade using an MCP Server
+This is a tool that exposes trade functionality to an LLM(Claude in this case)

 run
 `npm init -y`